A World Based on Abundance

 The consumption of wealth.

 It is no coincidence that slavery first appeared in early civilization and disappeared in early industrialization.
 Energy was the reason.
-That American consumption of eighty times their dietary calories has been called the equivalent of having eighty slaves.
+That American consumption of 80 times their dietary calories has been called the equivalent of having 80 slaves, but it is more like several hundred.
 That is the Industrial Revolution’s central dynamic.
 With energy slaves performing work, human slaves became impractical, although economic exploitation for elite benefit is still a primary aspect of how economic systems function.
-Economic, political and social systems are still steeply hierarchical, with America’s richest individual (Bill Gates) possessing as much wealth as about half of America’s poorest citizens combined, for a wealth ratio of around one-hundred-million-to-one, a disparity greater than any in history.
+Economic, political, and social systems are still steeply hierarchical, with America’s richest individual (Bill Gates) possessing as much wealth as about half of America’s poorest citizens combined, for a wealth ratio of around one-hundred-million-to-one, which is a disparity greater than any in history.
 In order to accept or defend such an obviously unfair situation, people have had to cultivate many egocentric delusions that are based on the scarcity principle.
 The human ego is our collective Achilles’ heel.

-Every civilization has ridden atop its energy consumption, which is a fact that most of civilization’s inhabitants never learn, conveniently forget or minimize.
+Every civilization has ridden atop its energy consumption, which is a fact that most of civilization’s inhabitants never learn, conveniently forget, or minimize.
 All collapsed civilizations disappeared largely due to depleting their energy sources, and knowledgeable observers of today’s world realize that industrialized civilization will collapse unless non-fossil-fuel energy sources are discovered and used.
 The motivations behind all wars for all time have been primarily economic, although the elites have always conjured and sold the masses superficially noble motivations (self-defense, religion, nationalism, humanitarianism, spreading freedom and democracy), as naked self-interest rarely sells well.
-Regarding the economic motivation behind wars, no current example could be more obvious than America’s invasion of the Middle East (and its current saber rattling with Iran and Venezuela), as the U.S. seizes control over the world’s fossil fuel deposits, which power the world economy.
-Predictably, the American media has dutifully parroted the Bush administration propaganda nearly verbatim, and virtually never even mentioned the motivation that is obvious to everybody on earth, except brainwashed Americans.
-The sitting president, vice president and secretary of state are all former oil industry executives.
+Regarding the economic motivation behind wars, no recent example could be more obvious than America’s invasion of the Middle East (and its saber rattling with Iran and Venezuela in the early 21st century), as the USA seizes control over the world’s fossil fuel deposits, which power the world economy.
+Predictably, the American media dutifully parroted the Bush administration propaganda nearly verbatim, and virtually never even mentioned the motivation that is obvious to everybody on earth, except brainwashed Americans.
+The sitting president, vice president and secretary of state during Iraq's invasion were all former oil industry executives.

 Today’s Westerners would benefit from thinking about how energy consumption makes their modern lives possible.
 Everything material in our lives, be it wood, food, water, metals, glass, plastics and so on, has been made available by harnessing energy.
 All of our transportation, electronic communication, human-friendly environments, appliances and other modern amenities rely on energy for their existence and performance.
 Without energy, it all comes to a sudden halt.

-William Catton echoes Sauer’s theme in his Overshoot.
-Catton’s work is called neo-Malthusian, as it repeats the “dismal science” observation of Thomas Malthus, which essentially states that people will always outstrip their energy supply.
-In Malthus’ pre-industrial world, the energy came largely in the form of food.
+William Catton echoed Sauer’s theme in his Overshoot.
+Catton’s work has been called neo-Malthusian, as it repeated the “dismal science” observation of Thomas Malthus, which essentially states that people will always outstrip their energy supply.
+In Malthus’s pre-industrial world, the energy came largely in the form of food.
 There is little intrinsic difference between a calorie of food delivered to the human stomach and a calorie of gasoline delivered to an automobile’s fuel tank.
-Both sun-based energy sources are used to power human activities; gasoline calories are simply substituted for food calories in moving people across our planet.
+Both Sun-based energy sources are used to power human activities; gasoline calories are simply substituted for food calories in moving people across our planet.

 Catton’s concept of “exuberance” is virtually unassailable, and aptly describes the European/settler-state mentality for the past several centuries.
 However, such egocentric exuberance has nothing to do with an abundance mentality.
 The exuberant mentality states that “there is always more where that came from,” even if there was not (also called the “cornucopian” paradigm).

-As stated earlier, a “win-win” concept is based on abundance and might be what everybody would prefer, although younger souls may rather play the “I win, you lose” game.
+As stated earlier, a “win-win” concept is based on abundance and might be what everybody would prefer, although some may rather play the “I win, you lose” game.
 What is true abundance, and what does it look like?
-Many people are envisioning an abundance-based world today, but very few have addressed economic abundance and how it would be almost entirely dependent on energy abundance.
-Unless there is economic abundance, the rest of the abundance ideas probably cannot happen.
+Many people have attempted to envision an abundance-based world, but very few have addressed economic abundance and how it would be almost entirely dependent on energy abundance.
+Unless there is economic abundance, the rest of the abundance ideas cannot happen.

 Free energy is the key to making an abundance-based world feasible.
 People living in abundance not only would never engage in warfare, they would harm no living thing, or as close to that ideal as is possible.
 In an abundance-based world: